39alpha/39alpharesearch.org/content/donate/_index.md

         weight: 4
 ---

-# Donate to 39Alpha Research
+# Donate to 39 Alpha Research

 Support our work to make scientific research more open and productive.